ypinhsuan/tp/docs/UserGuide.md

 #### Displaying lesson venue : `display-venue`

-If you would like to find out the venue for a specific lesson, make use of this command.
+If you would like to find out the venue for a specific lesson, you can make use of this command.

 **Format**: `display-venue c\CLASS_INDEX l\LESSON_INDEX`
 * Gives the venue of the lesson specified at `CLASS_INDEX` + `LESSON_INDEX`.

 For example:
 1. Your online lesson is starting in 10 minutes and it is time to start the session.
-You wish to find out the link to that section and hence, you input the command `display-venue c\2 l\1` and press <kbd>Enter</kbd>.
+You wish to find out the link to that session and hence, you input the command `display-venue c\2 l\1` and press <kbd>Enter</kbd>.

    ![Display venue before](images/ugimages/DisplayVenueBefore.png)